Zerreth/UnraidJira/README.md

-> 📚 For more info on all the possible docker variables, please check 🌐 [the official Jira dockerhub page](https://hub.docker.com/r/atlassian/jira-software).
+> 📚 For more info on all the possible docker variables, please 🌐 [Check the official Jira dockerhub page](https://hub.docker.com/r/atlassian/jira-software).

 > ⚠️ I highly recommend using PostgreSQL as your DB backend as MariaDB isn't supported and was giving me all sorts of issues with Atlassian software.
 🌐 [View Jira compatibility info](https://confluence.atlassian.com/jseng/supported-platforms-881686453.html) /